gdelrioifc/PPI-RCC/README.md

 	viii) training_models_compressed_stand_8: 60 algorithms resulting of AutoWEKA Bayesian search on the training set with the dataset standardized and a distance criterion of 8 Å.

+All these models were generated with <a href="https://www.cs.waikato.ac.nz/ml/weka/">Weka</a>, a freely available implementation in Java language for machine learning methods.

-After decompressing the training_models, to test this algorithms is needed to identify its corresponding testing_set.
+After decompressing the training_models, to test these algorithms we provide the corresponding testing_set.
 For this mean, the first 3 fields on each file (separated by underscore), are the same between testing (ii) and training files (iii-viii).

 The following is an example of the the code to test the algorithms: